Connecticut Sports Betting

 Only DraftKings (DraftKings Casino) and FanDuel (Mohegan Sun Casino) were permitted to launch online casino products, which can either be accessed via the sportsbook’s app or through a separate app.

 Currently, new users on Mohegan Sun Casino can get their first 24 hours of play no sweat up to $1,000.
 And SugarHouse Sportsbook CT new players can expect to receive a 2nd chance bet up to $500.

 Gambling in Connecticut is split between two entities: tribal casinos and the Connecticut Lottery.
 The Mashantucket Pequot Tribal Nation operates Foxwoods Casino, while The Mohegan Tribe operates Mohegan Sun Casino.

 The two tribes have exclusivity over casino gambling in the state.
 Meanwhile, the Connecticut Lottery handles draw games, scratch-offs, and Keno.

-The proposed tax rate for sports betting will be 13.75% on revenue.
+The tax rate for sports betting will be 13.75% on revenue.

 Given DraftKings Sportsbook is based out of Boston, it is no surprise the company prioritized getting into neighboring Connecticut.
 Foxwoods has long been a destination for Boston gamblers, so the partnership is a natural fit.